NightOwlCoder/docZ/weblab-mcp/presentations/weblab-mcp-demo-script.md

 q chat -a "Check the status of my mobile test app experiments WEBLAB_MOBILE_TESTAPP_SESSION_1299744 and WEBLAB_MOBILE_TESTAPP_CUSTOMER_1299775"

 # Detailed analysis
-q chat -a "I need a comprehensive analysis of WEBLAB_MOBILE_TESTAPP_SESSION_1299744 including its history and current allocations"
+q chat -a "I need a complete analysis of WEBLAB_MOBILE_TESTAPP_SESSION_1299744 including its history and current allocations"

 # Comparison
 q chat -a "Compare the configurations between WEBLAB_MOBILE_TESTAPP_SESSION_1299744 and WEBLAB_MOBILE_TESTAPP_CUSTOMER_1299775"